 6.46.2 General

 A 5G system with satellite access shall support different configurations where the radio access network is either a satellite NG-RAN or a non-3GPP satellite access network, or both.

+A 5G system with satellite access shall support robust notification/paging to maximise the probability for a particular UE to be informed if normal paging message is not received.

 A UE supporting satellite access shall be able to provide or assist in providing its location to the 5G network.